-The review and assessment process requires that every three years councils publish an 'Updating and Screening Assessment' report, which reviews air quality and potential sources of pollutants in their area.
-Where it identifies a potential risk that an objective may be breached, at a particular location, the Council is required to declare an Air Quality Management Area (AQMA).
+The review and assessment process requires that every three years councils publish an 'Updating and Screening Assessment' report, which reviews air quality and sources of pollutants in their area.
+Where it identifies a potential risk that an objective may be breached, at a particular location, the Council is required to proceed to a detailed assessment.
+If a breach of the objective is shown an Air Quality Management Area (AQMA) must be declared.
 Thereafter a process of further assessment and action planning is required.
 A summary of the process in relation to this AQMA is shown in Figure 1.

-Figure 1: The process to date with regards to this AQMA.
+Figure 1: The process to date with regard to this AQMA.